deepbas/DEEPAK-website/content/courses/stat220/Rstudio-in-stat-220.md

 weight: 20
 ---

-Key points
+## Key points

-There will be a lot of Rstudio content thrown your way this term, most in the form of .Rmd Markdown files.
-To stay organized, I *strongly* suggest you create a **stat220** folder that contains the following
+You will work with many .Rmd Markdown files in this course.
+These include class activities, homework template, project helper files etc. To stay organized, I *strongly* suggest you create a **stat220** folder that contains the following subfolders:
-subfolders:

 -   **stat220** folder
     -   **Assignments:** This folder will contain subfolders for each assignment.
 Each assignment subfolder (e.g. homework1, homework2, …) will be a Github connected RStudio project that you will create **once an assignment is posted.**

     -   **Content:** This folder should be used to save any non-assignment files (e.g. slides, examples) for this class.
 You will create this subfolder by creating an RStudio project (see step 5 below).